 After every calendar year you have worked in Finland, you have to submit an income tax return to the Tax Administration.
+(For the 2015 income year, the deadline is May 2016).
 You will receive a Pre-Completed Tax Return form to your home address.
 You do not have to declare income you received before moving to Finland nor income you receive after moving away from the country.
 Forms and instructions are available in English.
 The tax office will assess your taxes and send you a statement showing the final amounts of taxes imposed.
 This statement will show if you will be receiving a refund or alternatively, if you will have to pay more tax because of insufficient withholding.
 Instructions for appeal will also be included in the statement.